 I heard, a couple of days ago, of the death of an old friend, Jenni Tucker.

-Back in 1990s, she initiated and organised the Cambridge town poetry reading series CB1, which is still going strong, although rather obviously in very different hands.
-It was there that I, and many other locals, first read poetry to a public audience.
-It was there that I first met many poets, some of whom have become lifelong friends.
-She had quite an influence of a good number of people, because she created a living community of poets.
+Back in the ’90s, she initiated and organised the Cambridge town poetry reading series CB1, which is still going strong, although rather obviously in very different hands.
+It was there that I, and many others, first read poetry to a public audience.
+It was there that I first met those many poets, some of whom became lifelong friends.
+She created a living poetry community.

-There is something of a belief that when two Brits really know each other well, they constantly insult each other.
+There is something of a belief that when two Brits know each other well, they constantly insult each other.
 Jenni was one of the few people with whom I did that.
-Every time we had a conversation, probably a few times a year, the happy flow and insults would fly.
-Indeed, if the pixie botherers are somehow right after all and she’s reading this despite being dead, I want to assure her that, no matter what we said to each other many times, I will not dance on her grave—no one will tell me where it is.
+Every time we had a conversation, every few months or so, the happy flow and insults would fly.
+Indeed, if the pixie botherers are right after all and she’s reading this despite being dead, I want to assure her that, no matter what we said to each other many times, I will not dance on her grave—no one will tell me where it is.

 She suffered from ill health in her old age, but took that in her stride.
-Although, sometimes, she could be rather grumpy because she was clearly in pain, most of the time she was her usual joyous self.
-I hope, if I get to that stage of life, I can be as happy and good company as she was.
+Although, unsurprisingly, she could be rather grumpy when in pain, most of the time she was her usual joyous self.
+I hope, if I reach that stage of life, I will be as happy and good company as she was.

 I’m going to miss the old girl.